tresata/hackathon2015/README.md

 ## Data

-You can find the data on HDFS in the /data folder, which contains the full data set with/without headers, as well as a random 1% sample.
+You can find the data on HDFS in the /data folder, which contains the full data set with/without headers, as well as a random 1% sample. finally there is a 1% sample by customer (so all transactions for 1% of customers).

     /data/full
     /data/full_no_header
     /data/sample
     /data/sample_no_header
+    /data/customer_sample

 The sample files are also available on the local file system:

     /home/shared/hackathon_data_sample.bsv
     /home/shared/hackathon_data_sample_no_header.bsv
+    /home/shared/customer_sample.bsv

 ## Resource Manager
 http://hackaton-master.datachambers.com:8088